ukb-dt/ai-review/index.md

 1. **The pentad is your strongest contribution** - The Being → Disturbing → Flowing → Constraining → Remembering grammar, with its three-layer expression (prose/functional/mathematical), is genuinely original and robust.

-2. **The C_x problem intensifies with operationalization** - When ethnic identity as invariant was pure theory, it was provocative.
+2. **The $C_x$ problem intensifies with operationalization** - When ethnic identity as invariant was pure theory, it was provocative.
 When it becomes a parameter in a clinical risk engine processing NHANES/SRTR data, the ethical stakes become enormous.
 You're literally encoding "ethnic identity survives all perturbations" into medical decision-support software.

 3. **Code will force discipline** - Grok is right: the moment `/being/`, `/disturbing/`, `/flowing/`, `/constraining/`, `/remembering/` become actual directory structures and API contracts, the shapeshifting stops.
 The architecture becomes the editor.